Latvian Orthodox Church

-The Latvian Orthodox Church (Latvijas Pareizticīgā Baznīca) is an Eastern Orthodox church in Latvia, part of the wider Eastern Orthodoxy community.
+The Latvian Orthodox Church (Latvijas Pareizticīgā Baznīca) is an unrecognized Eastern Orthodox church based in Latvia.
 The primate of the church carries the title of Metropolitan of Riga and all Latvia (Rīgas un visas Latvijas metropolīts).
 This position has been occupied since October 27, 1990, by Metropolitan Aleksandrs (Kudrjašovs).

 Until 2022, the Latvian Orthodox Church was universally recognized as a self-governing part of the Russian Orthodox Church.
-On 8 September 2022, the Latvian parliament directed the Latvian Orthodox Church to accept a status of autocephaly, due to Patriarch Kirill's support of the Russian invasion of Ukraine.
-As of December 2022, no other Orthodox churches have recognized the autocephaly of the Latvian Church.
+On 8 September 2022, the Latvian parliament directed the Latvian Orthodox Church to declare a status of autocephaly, due to Patriarch Kirill's support of the Russian invasion of Ukraine.
+As of June 2026, no Orthodox churches have recognized the autocephaly of the Latvian Church.

 History

 Orthodoxy developed in Latvia in the 11th century as a mission field of the diocese of Polotsk.
 The country remained mostly pagan until it was conquered in the 13th century by the Catholic Teutonic Order.
 Prior to this, however, part of prominent Latgalian noblemen (e. g., Visvaldis, Vetseke) and a large part of Latgalian people, in general, had converted to Orthodoxy voluntarily.
 There were Eastern Orthodox churches in Jersika from the evidence of the Livonian Chronicle; many church-related words came into pre-Latvian languages in that time.
 An Orthodox presence continued after the Teutonic Order conquest at least officially, in the form of churches for Russian merchants and others, but these were small communities among a majority of Catholics before 1525 and Lutherans afterwards.

 After Latvia was annexed to the Russian Empire in the 18th century (most of Latvia, a result of the Great Northern War by the Treaty of Nystad, the Latgale region after the First Partition of Poland in 1772), Russian and Orthodox presence increased substantially, but the Eastern Orthodox Church remained foreign to some Latvians.
 The first orthodox church after the Northern War was Alexeyevsky monastery in Riga old town.